Earle Clements: Senator

+1956 re-election bid

-Clements began his campaign for re-election in 1956 by defeating Joe Bates, the candidate favored by Chandler, in the Democratic senatorial primary.
-On April 30, 1956, Kentucky senator Alben Barkley died suddenly of a heart attack.
-With the Democratic primary already over, the Democratic State Central Committee was charged with selecting a candidate to run for Barkley's seat.
-They chose Wetherby, Clements' former lieutenant governor.
-Journalist John Ed Pearce later recorded that Clements had favored Chandler's choice, Joseph Leary, as a candidate rather than Wetherby.
-Clements didn't think Leary had a very good chance of winning, but he felt Leary's selection would keep Chandler from throwing his support to the Republican candidates.
+Clements began his campaign for re-election in 1956 by defeating Joe Bates, the candidate favored by Chandler, in the Democratic primary.
+On April 30, 1956, Barkley died of a heart attack, opening up the other seat.
+With filing for the Democratic primary already over, the Democratic State Central Committee was charged with selecting a candidate.
+They chose Wetherby.
+Journalist John Ed Pearce later recorded that Clements had favored Chandler's choice, Frankfort lawyer Joseph Leary, over Wetherby.
+Clements thought Leary, one of the few political figures who remained on good terms with Clements and Chandler, didn't have a very good chance of winning, but his selection would keep Chandler from throwing his support to the Republican candidates.

-Republican president Dwight D. Eisenhower convinced John Sherman Cooper, a former senator and ambassador who was immensely popular in Kentucky, to challenge Wetherby, hoping his presence on the ticket would aid his own re-election bid.
+Republican president Dwight D. Eisenhower convinced Ambassador to India John Sherman Cooper, who had served two short Senate terms and was immensely popular in Kentucky, to be the Republican candidate for the seat of Barkley, who had defeated Cooper in 1954.
 In the Republican primary, voters chose Thruston B. Morton to challenge Clements.
-With two of his factional enemies as candidates for the Senate, Governor Chandler bolted the party and supported the Republican candidates.
-Further complicating Clements' campaign was the fact that Senate majority leader Lyndon Johnson suffered a heart attack in 1956, and as majority whip, Clements had to spend much of his time in Washington, D.C., covering Johnson's duties in the Senate.
-What time he was in Kentucky was usually devoted to Wetherby's campaign, since the Democrats believed Clements would be re-elected easily while Wetherby faced much stiffer odds.
+With two of his factional enemies as candidates for the Senate, Chandler bolted the party and supported the Republican candidates.
+Further complicating Clements' campaign was the fact that Senate majority leader Lyndon Johnson suffered a heart attack in 1955, and Clements had to spend much of his time covering for Johnson.
+He devoted much time to Wetherby's campaign, since Democrats believed Clements would be re-elected easily while Wetherby faced much stiffer odds.
+And Clements had drawn opposition from doctors by voting, at Johnson's behest, to create a disability program in Social Security, an idea they saw as the start of "socialized medicine."
 These factors, combined with the landslide of support for Eisenhower, the Republican presidential candidate, contributed to the defeat of both Wetherby and Clements.
-Cooper defeated Wetherby by 65,000 votes, while Clements lost to Morton by a margin of 7,000 votes out of more than 1 million that were cast in the election.
+Cooper defeated Wetherby by 65,365 votes, while Clements lost to Morton by a margin of 6,981 votes out of more than 1 million that were cast in the election.
 It was Clements' first defeat for elected office in a career that spanned thirty years.
+Johnson biographer Robert Caro blamed Clements' loss on the Social Security vote.